 By wandering around the narrow medieval streets of Pisa, you will find many interesting places to browse and shop.
 Borgo Stretto is a mainly pedestrianised street which is full of shops, but its buildings also form part of the history of Pisa.

-Next to the Arno River, the Museo Nazionale is the best museum in Pisa.
+Next to the Arno River, the Museo Nazionale is the best museum in Pisa to visit.
 Inside, you will discover artefacts and sculptures about the history of Pisa, along with original sculptures from the Cathedral and paintings from the 12th and 13th centuries.
-This is the museum to visit when you are in Pisa.

 Is Pisa Worth Visiting?